graste/composer-download-example/README.md

   "scripts": {
     "wget-files": [
       "wget https://example.com/some/file.js -O public/js/file.js",
-      "wget https://example.com/some/otherfile.js -O public/js/otherfile.js"
+      "wget https://example.com/some/otherfile.js -O public/js/otherfile.js",
-      "sha256sum checksums.txt"
+      "sha256sum --status -c checksums.txt"
     ]
   }
 }
 ```

 The `checksums.txt` contains one line per file with `THE-ACTUAL-CHECKSUM path/to/file.js` entries.
 When the checksum verification fails, the composer script fails.
 The files will be left in place, which is maybe not wanted.
+To create a checksum file e.g. use `sha256sum -b * > checksums.txt` in a folder with the files that will be downloaded.

-## Direct download via custom bash script
+## Verified download via custom bash script

 As the above is a bit verbose and one might want to prevent larger scripting operations in the `composer.json` file one solution is to create a shell script and reference that: